Ghosts in Thai culture: Mae Nak Phra Khanong

 The most famous ghost story in Thailand is the Mae Nak Phra Khanong.
 The story is associated with events that allegedly took place in the early-1800s, during the reign of King Rama IV of Thailand.
 In 1959 the story was first developed into a movie, with many later cinematic versions to follow.
 The latest cinematic version of the Mae Nak story is Pee Mak, a 2013 comedy-horror film by GMM Tai Hub.
 The movie debuted on 26 March 2013, making 500 million baht, and went on to become the top Thai movie in the box office for 2013.
 Over time, the Mae Nak spirit has evolved into a sacred figure/deity within Thai culture, with a large shrine to the spirit being built in Mae Nak's hometown, and with many Mae Nak followers throughout Thailand.

 Modern media

 Thai cinema began popularizing the ghosts and legends of the folklore of Thailand in the 20th century.
 Ghosts of the local tradition appeared in horror movies, as well as in side-roles in mainstream movies.
 Phraya Anuman Rajadhon established that most of the contemporary iconography of Thai folk ghosts has its origins in Thai films that have now become classics.

 Thai television soap operas have contributed to popularize the ghost theme.
 Some soap operas, such as Raeng Ngao, include the folk ghosts of Thai culture interacting with the living.
-The Raeng Ngao story proved so popular that four remakes have been made after it was first aired in 1986.
+The Raeng Ngao story proved so popular that five remakes have been made after it was first aired in 1986.

-Most of the Thai ghosts are so well-liked that they appear regularly in comic books as well as in films for children, including animated movies, such as Nak, and animated cartoons.